 Eco-Friendly Towers (EFT): EFT is a subsidiary of diversified Myanmar conglomerate Young Investment Group.
 EFT secured an order for roughly 700 phase-three towers from Telenor, with ~550 sites built to date.
 EFT was initially the only towerco able to deploy and manage towers in several Northern Myanmar states, where security can be challenging, but TowerXchange sources have confirmed that EFT’s phase three contract is nationwide.

 edotco has been growing steadily since its founding in 2012, both organically through tower rollouts across its footprint, and inorganically through acquisitions, and continues to evaluate new opportunities for growth in Asia based on their merits.
-In 2017, it acquired ~700 towers from Towershare in Pakistan, shortly followed by a landmark buy and leaseback of 13,000 towers with MNO Jazz, in transactions totalling US$1.0289bn.
+In 2017, it acquired ~700 towers from Towershare in Pakistan.
+The towerco’s average tenancy ratio across the region is 1.59, peaking at 2.12 in Myanmar.

 Etisalat: Emirates Telecommunications Corporation operates in 16 countries across Asia, the Middle East and Africa.
 The telecommunications service provider has three opcos in Asia.
 Pakistani subsidiary Ufone has been exploring the sale and leaseback of its towers for a while now; while there may also be appetite to monetise, carve out or outsource their towers in Afghanistan.
 Etisalat’s Sri Lankan subsidiary retains their towers.

 EY: TMT strategy and corporate finance advisory team with extensive experience of advising on tower transactions.

 FMO: Dutch development bank 51% government owned, 49% by commercial banks and financial institutions.
 FMO arranged a subordinated loan of US$13mn to Irrawaddy Green Towers in Myanmar via its Infrastructure Development Fund.